whisthq/whist/mandelboxes/README.md

 ../protocol/build_protocol_targets.sh FractalServer && ./build_mandelbox_image.sh base && ./run_local_mandelbox_image.sh base
 ```

+⚠️ If the command above errors due a failure to build the base container image, try running `docker system prune -af` first (see paragraph below for more context on the issue).

 ### Building Images

 To build the server protocol for use in a mandelbox image (for example with the `--update-protocol` parameter to `run_mandelbox_image.sh`), run: